Meet the team

 Marianne ran her own business for over 20 years in Auckland, as a Neuromuscular Therapist and Mind Coach.
 She spent four years as a Therapeutic Massage Diploma tutor at Wellpark College and worked for three years as the Executive Officer of industry body Massage New Zealand.

-Mona smiling holding a white rescue chicken
+Mona smiling holding a white feathered rescue chicken

 Mona Oliver

-Campaign Director
+Operations Director

 Mona has a background in political campaigning.
 She has worked on four election campaigns for the Green Party in New Zealand and Australia.